DomagojHrvojevic/Seismo_Codes/README.md

   </p>
 </kbd>
   <p align="center">
-    Figure 3.
-Strain rate data recorded by the FEBUS DAS instrument, shown in GIF format.
+    <strong>Figure 3.</strong> Strain rate data recorded by the FEBUS DAS instrument, shown in GIF format.
 The gauge length is set to 20 m.
   </p>

-## _CODES
+## ISPAQ_CODES
   Codes used to evaluate status of active seismological stations by using **ISPAQ** python library.

 <ins>**Scripts:**</ins>